 Primary Areas of Settlement in the GTA (Social Atlas):

-Oakville, Halton Hills, Milton, Mississauga, Caledon, and City of Toronto.
+Oakville, Halton Hills, Milton, Mississauga, Caledon, and the City of Toronto.

 From an economic standpoint, Croatia continues its slow recovery from the effects of Communism.
 Privatization has helped, but unemployment is still high and wages are still low.
 Nevertheless, Croatians enjoy a high standard of living compared to most countries around the world.The Catholic Church is very influential in Croatia and enjoys favourtism from the government.
 The Roman Catholic Church in Croatia receives financial support from the state.
 Despite the dominance of Catholicism, Croatia is officially a secular state with freedom of religion.